creme332/Rainbow-SnakeGame-AI/README.md

 3. Single player mode
 4. AI mode - Watch the snake AI play

-# 🚀Installing #
+# 🚀Setup #
-> ⚠️ Game will work NOT work on online compilers and on Mac OS.
+> ⚠️ Game will work NOT work on online compilers and on Mac OS because of windows-specific libraries used.

+- Fork project
+- Compile `GameSnake.cpp` with a compiler of your choice.
+## File dependencies ##
 Header files
   - Snake.h